rails/rubocop-rails-omakase/README.md

 This omakase style is automatically included with new Rails 8 applications.
 But if you're running an earlier version, you can easily add them yourself.

-First add this to your Gemfile, and run `bundle`:
+First add this to your Gemfile:

 `gem "rubocop-rails-omakase", require: false, group: [ :development ]`

+Then run `bundle`, then `bundle binstubs rubocop`.

 Then add a default `.rubocop.yml` file in the root of your application with: